 A first impression is a dominant factor in shaping perception.
 A hilarious doormat begins that process even before eye contact is made.
 Help them ingratiate themselves with party guests, traveling salesmen, Jehovah’s Witnesses, and whoever else happens to stumble upon their threshold.
 A little personality never hurt anyone.

 Houses are great, but they don’t run themselves.
 There’s a million and one ways to ruin your property value, break important stuff, and blow yourself up.
-Don’t let someone you care about go blindly into that beautiful new death trap.
+Don’t let someone you care about go blindly into that death trap.

 Covering your losses is a forgotten skill in today’s world.
 You can buy them all kinds of fancy stuff, but without one of these there’s a small but non-negligible chance you’re just providing kindling.
 Here’s the antidote.